restorecommerce/resource-srv/README.md

   - healthCheckResponse
   - resetResponse

-## Shared Interface
+## Chassis Service

+This service uses chassis-srv, a base module for restorecommerce microservices, in order to provide the following functionalities:

+- exposure of all previously mentioned gRPC endpoints
-This microservice implements a shared [command-interface](https://github.com/restorecommerce/command-interface-srv) which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
-These endpoints can be called via gRPC or Kafka events (through the `io.restorecommerce.command` topic).
+- implementation of a command-interface which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
+These endpoints can be called via gRPC or Kafka events (through the io.restorecommerce.command topic).
-For usage details please see [command-interface tests](https://github.com/restorecommerce/command-interface-srv/tree/master/test).
+- database access, which is abstracted by the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface)

 ## Redis